Automatic Replies: Enjoy Your Life and Let Your iPhone Do all the Work

 Additionally, some individuals need a separate line for their auto responses – for example, if you don’t want your vacation-rental guests to know your cell phone number.
 Many apps require the use of your current phone number for auto-responses; however, a handful of apps allow you to set a new number for responses.
 Hushed allows users to pick their own phone number.
 Hushed also sends and receives traditional texts (non-automated).
 Enabling both auto and manual texting allows business owners to use their Hushed number as their primary contact, rather than a “quick response” number.

 Automatic reply text messages can be switched on and off.
 To stop sending an auto response, just turn it off.
 You won’t need to delete it and retype later.
 If you have an automatic reply text message response that says, “I’m driving, but I’ll get your message when I arrive safely at my destination,” you can quickly and easily trigger it on and off before and after your commute.

 Autoresponders can provide customers with instant answers, communicate care to friends during busy times, and serve as a valuable tool for event planners and other professionals.

 Setting up automatic messaging on your phone

-Ready to get started with automatic messaging?
+Ready to get started with automatic reply text messages?
 Whether you’re looking at a dedicated business line or simple vacation message, here’s how to set up automatic messaging on your smartphone.

 1. Download an app

-Go to Google Play or the App store to download an auto-response app.
+Go to Google Play or the App store to download an automatic reply text message app.
 We’re partial to Hushed: with a dedicated phone number, wifi/network usage, international texting, and a low flat fee, it’s the most reliable and straightforward option.
 It also has privacy features unmatched by others: for example, only one device can log into your Hushed account at a time, so no one will hack your account while you use it.